How to become a Diversity Scholar

 How do I become a Diversity Scholar?

 Diversity Scholars are chosen based upon their competency and experiences in diversity and inclusion, knowledge about cultural differences, and belief in the Virginia Tech Principles of Community.
-A nomination is required as well as an application and is evaluated by a committee based upon several factors seen in congruence with the Inclusive Excellence model adopted by the University Strategic Plan.
+A nomination (including self-nomination) and an application are required.

 Minimum eligibility requirements must be met to apply or be nominated; these requirements include: